-With 17,900 new spinal cord injury (SCI) cases each year, approximately 49 people, every day, will have to change their expectations about what the future holds in store.
-Some will face a lifetime of dependence, as a result of someone else’s mistake or negligence.
+With 17,900 new spinal cord injury (SCI) cases each year, approximately 49 people every day will have to change their expectations about what the future holds in store.
+Some will face a lifetime of dependence as a result of someone else's mistake or negligence.
 Perception quickly becomes reality when an accident victim thinks about the possibility of never walking again, losing the use of their hands, or having help with the most basic of self-care tasks.

 Did this happen to you?
-The Doral spinal cord injury lawyers at Sibley Dolman Gipe Accident Injury Lawyers, PA have helped many other clients with spinal cord injuries.
+The Doral spinal cord injury lawyers at Dolman Law Group have helped many other clients with spinal cord injuries.
 Call us today to see if we can help you recover the money you need for the treatments, therapy, and equipment you need to regain as much independence as possible.
 We may be able to hold the at-fault party legally responsible and pursue compensation for the losses your family endured, economic and non-economic.

-At Sibley Dolman Gipe Accident Injury Lawyers, PA, our award-winning trial attorneys have successfully argued countless complex personal injury cases, which has earned us the reputation of providing zealous advocacy on behalf of our injured clients.
+At Dolman Law Group, our award-winning Doral personal injury attorneys have successfully argued countless complex personal injury cases, which has earned us the reputation of providing zealous advocacy on behalf of our injured clients.

 However, getting our clients the money they need is only half the battle.
 Our lawyers also make it a point to meet one-on-one with each of our clients to discuss what happened and explain how we can help.
 We also make sure we work directly with them so that their claim is handled correctly and all of their needs are met.

 Because of our experience, resources, dedication, and drive, we have collected millions in jury verdicts and settlement awards for our clients, with some of our most recent judgments including:

 - $1 million for a car accident resolution

 - $1.4 million for a motorcycle accident resulting in multiple serious injuries

 - $5 million for a motor vehicle crash resulting in burn injuries and other trauma